Understanding Language Prior of LVLMs by Contrasting Chain-of-Embedding: Methodology

 \subsection{Chain-of-Embedding and Representation Distance}

-In contrast to previous approaches that focus on LVLM output \citep{rahmanzadehgervi2024vision,vo2025vision,lee2025vlind,luo2025probing}, we leverage the \textbf{\textit{chain-of-embedding}} for fine-grained analysis of LVLM, which is defined as a sequence of hidden states across layers, \emph{i.e.}, $(Z^{1}, \cdots,Z^{L})$, where $Z^{l}=f_{l}(X_v,X_t)\in \mathbb{R}^{d_{z}}$\footnote{Although $Z^{l}=f_l(...f_{2}(f_{1}(X_v,X_t)))$ is more precise, we slightly abuse the notation for clarity.} denotes a $d_z$-dimensional output token embedding at layer $l\in\{1,...,L\}$.
-Importantly, we contrast embeddings from two different input constructions as below.
+In contrast to previous approaches that focus on LVLM output \citep{rahmanzadehgervi2024vision,vo2025vision,lee2025vlind,luo2025probing}, we leverage the \textbf{\textit{chain-of-embedding}} for fine-grained analysis of LVLM, which is defined as a sequence of hidden states across layers, \emph{i.e.}, $(Z^{1}, \cdots,Z^{L})$, where $Z^{l}=f_{l}(X_v,X_t)\in \mathbb{R}^{d_{z}}$\footnote{Although $Z^{l}=f_l(...f_{2}(f_{1}(X_v,X_t)))$ is more precise, we slightly abuse the notation for clarity.} denotes the last-token embedding at $l\in\{1,...,L\}$ as a contextual summary vector\footnote{Such last-token embeddings integrate information from all preceding tokens and are widely used to investigate model's behavior when generating the next token~\citep{jiang2024large,tian2024toward,li2025core}.}.
+Notably, we contrast embeddings from two different input constructions as below. { } Now, given a distance metric $d$, we analyze the difference between these two embeddings per layer by defining an expected \textbf{\textit{representation distance}} and its finite-sample estimator, where $\mathcal{D}_{\star}$ is $\mathcal{D}_{VT}$ or $\mathcal{D}_{T}$, and $\mathcal{P}_{\star}$ is $\mathcal{P}_{VT}$ or $\mathcal{P}_{T}$.